hberghoff/wayward-sunset/README.md

 # wayward-sunset
 For exploring different graphics frameworks and approaches.
-C++/OpenGL
+C++/OpenGL 4.6 GLAD and GLFW3